Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 > Don't forget to select the fillet otherwise the pattern wont be applied !

 And that is it!
-This is a profassional ans standard spur gear using global variable and equations in SolidWorks.
+This is a profassional and standard spur gear using global variable and equations in SolidWorks.
 ![image](https://github.com/user-attachments/assets/72925b41-cee4-434a-bb36-18e7ba31023b)

 -------------------------------------